icflorescu/trpc-sveltekit-example/README.md

 ### Server-Side Rendering

-If you need to use SSR, make sure to initialize your tRPC client like so:
+If you need to use your tRPC client in SvelteKit's `load()` function for SSR, make sure to initialize it like so:

 ```ts
 import { browser } from '$app/env';